Bharat Sevashram Sangha: Activities

 The Sangha actively provides shelter, food, medical treatment and public safety services to pilgrims at various places of worship and religious fairs in India, such as the Kumbha Mela.
 It operates free hospitals at Barajuri and Kolkata, mobile dispensary and medical units in sixty-four locations, a free residence for patients and their families in Navi Mumbai, and four hospitals and homes for leprosy patients.
 A 500-bed hospital at Joka, Kolkata was inaugurated in 2010 by the Indian Finance Minister as an example of private-public partnerships in healthcare.

 In May 2020, the Sangha was one of the few organizations who extended help to the people after the destruction caused by Cyclone Amphan.
-They also provided relief work to almost thousands people per day with food at different parts of the country due to COVID-19 lockdown in India.
+They also provided relief work including food at different parts of the country due to COVID-19 lockdown in India.